Jamie Davis at an election-night rally with supporters

 acres of sorghum, corn, soy, and cotton — Jamie farms the same Delta ground his grandfather worked

 Jamie isn't a career politician explaining farms to you.
 He runs one.
-He knows what a five-year farm bill means at the kitchen table.
+He knows what a five-year farm bill means at the kitchen table — and he won't trade away the land to do it.

 • 01